sagemath/sage/src/doc/en/developer/packaging.rst

                                              --type optional

 This automatically downloads the most recent version from PyPI and also obtains most of the necessary information by querying PyPI.
+In particular, the ``SPKG.rst`` file is created as a copy of the package's README file.

 The ``dependencies`` file may need editing (watch out for warnings regarding ``--no-deps`` that Sage issues during installation of the package!).